-In the historic city of Jamestown, there is a popular train rehabilitation center known as Railtown 1897 State Park.
-This unique park houses tons of different types of historical trains and actually features an entire garage that is dedicated to their restoration and preservation.
-While it is like other state parks in that it could use additional funding, it is still a really fun way to spend a few hours, especially if you like trains as I do.
+In the historic city of Jamestown, there is a famous train rehabilitation center known as Railtown 1897 State Park.
+This unique park houses tons of different types of historical trains and features an entire garage that is dedicated to their restoration and preservation.
+While it is like other state parks in that it could use additional funding, it is still an enjoyable way to spend a few hours, especially if you like trains as I do.
 Here is all the information.

 - Cost: $5